frank-r-ray/miniature-giggle/lophen.md

 |Remaining|471

 ### A thousand years later
-Robe of Eyes
+- 120,000 Robe of Eyes
-70,000 worth of ressurection materials
+- 70,000 worth of ressurection materials
-As many wands of infernal healing as 10,000gp gets
+- 7,500 worth of wands of infernal healing
+- 2,500 worth of scrolls (daylight, some other shits, idk)